GxnBytes/aws-scalable-webapp/Phase 1: Enterprise Setup & Configuration/3.Servers/WinServerAD_setup.md

-# AD Server - Windows Server 2025 Setup
+# Windows Server 2022 - Active Directory Setup

 ## What is Active Directory?